• Knitting in code

 • A dress of many patterns

 Hi, everyone!
-Today on the blog it’s all about the wedding dress recreation project: a dress of many patterns.
-Last month, I shared the idea of recreating a vintage wedding dress from the collection of the Huron County Museum & Historic Gaol.
-The plan is to recreate the basic pattern of the dress using swatches of recreated needlework items.
-So, it’s a reproduction on two levels.
-The needlework techniques used in the swatches will depend on the skills of the volunteers that take part.
-If there are tatting experts, for example, tatting reproduction swatches could be worked up and incorporated into the dress.
-The backstory to this idea is here…
+Today on the blog it’s all about a dress recreation project: a dress of many patterns.
+I’ve spoken about the idea of recreating a vintage, Edwardian-styled dress from the collection of the Huron County Museum & Historic Gaol.
+The plan is to recreate the basic pattern of a tea dress using swatches of recreated needlework items.
+So, it’s a reproduction on two levels: design & construction.
+The dress design will be based on an Edwardian Tea Dress-style wedding dress originally worn by Francis Mason Watson (1890 – 1918) a former resident of Blyth, Ontario.
+The shawl and dress will be made up of vintage pattern samplers (swatches) based…